meganz/mpenc_js/README.md

 - [developer docs](../../doc/dev/module-mpenc.html) - for developers that wish
   to contribute patches or new features to this library.

+## Test dependencies

+Using your system package manager (e.g. Homebrew or Debian aptitude), install PhantomJS *or* `xvfb` and a browser (Firefox or Chrome), *or* both.
+Both setups work on headless machines such as a CI or build server, but `xvfb` + a browser will pull in more libraries than PhantomJS.
+But in some cases, the tests run even quicker than PhantomJS.

+If you have installed Firefox extensions on a system-wide basis that interferes with tests (e.g. NoScript), you can set `PATH="$PWD/contrib:$PATH"` to work around that.

 ## Building

 To build this library, in the top-level repository directory run: